 Since our last post, we rang in the new year in one of our favourite places, skied and skated our way to a happy winter, got hitched, and went on our honeymoon to Japan!
 Now that those busy months seem like a distant memory, we have been taking some time to reflect and refocus on which adventures we want to embark on first in our married life.

 We already know that travel will be a big part of our future together, but what about the here and now?
 All the rushing around we did for the wedding planning took its toll on our enjoyment of the present.
 This caused us to pause and think; what in our home would we miss if we were gone?
 Continue reading “Return of the Zen Travellers”

 One of the most incredible experiences of my life happened in the summer of 2010 when I flew to Haiti to volunteer with All Hands Volunteers (known at the time as Hands on Disaster Response) to help with the earthquake recovery efforts.
-For the most part, that involved shovelling heavy cement rubble into wheelbarrows and dumping it into large piles which we hoped would eventually be cleared away by other more well-resourced NGOs.
+There I met so many inspiring people who taught me important life lessons and my memories of them still fill me with joy to this day.

 Travel is at times, challenging, but it is important to remember that challenges also bring opportunities.
 Whether opportunities for learning, to push outside of one’s comfort zone, or for personal growth, challenges force you to look inside yourself for strength and resourcefulness that you never knew you had.
 Challenges can also be really fun if you approach them with the right mindset.
 Continue reading “The Zen Traveller’s Great Cycle Challenge”